FindYourVaccine-org/FindYourVaccine.org/about.md

 ### HOW TO GET INVOLVED

 Join us!
 We are a volunteer-based team.
-A form will be made availabile shortly to register interest in joining us.
-For now, please email us at info@findyourvaccine.org, referencing your role of interest.
-As opportunities become available to support our efforts, they will be placed below:
+[Please reach out to us on the contact form, and indicate your interest in one or more of the open roles.](https://docs.google.com/forms/d/e/1FAIpQLScGb49aeBfUVZEclKEtj9NYEYPC5UkVIBdNO3gY5y0WWaQkpw/viewform) As opportunities become available to support our efforts, they will be placed below:

 Outreach Coordinator: You take responsibility for coordinating the daily calling efforts for one or more states.
 You have a passion for organization, you keep the train moving, and you love to build a team.
 You are available for an estimate  of 30 minutes to 1 hr per day.